AnickaBurova/rabbit_auto/README.md

 The current async runtime used is tokio, but it can be easily extended (in the library code) to use different ones.

+The version 0.3.0 has a bug which stops automatic reconnection.
+There is some deadlock, which I was not able to track, so I have refactored the whole process, and kept most of the interfaces unchanged.
+But the `configure` function has changed, and it is no longer async function.
+At the moment the latest version only supports tokio.
+Config requires FullExecutor trait and Reactor trait.
+Using tokio-reactor-trait and tokio-executor-trait makes this easy.

 ```rust

 use rabbit_auto::publisher::{Serialise, PublishWrapper, simple_confirm_options};